YZLoh/CS6440_medilytics/Documentation/Research.md

     'Non-optional property "description" on <fhirclient.models.capabilitystatement.CapabilityStatementImplementation object at 0x7ff88bf7ea50> is missing'
 > Seems that the library is not updated with latest schema

--- Outcome of research
+- Outcome of research
 > consider using other clients, e.g. JS
 > consider using our own sandbox, e.g. https://github.com/smart-on-fhir/smart-dev-sandbox

--- Team decision
+**Team decision**
-> proceed with the Python client
+- proceed with the Python client
-> interact with the open serve to fetch patient data
+- interact with the open FHIR server to fetch patient data
-> use a mock server to generate the rest of the needed data
+- use a mock server to generate the rest of the needed data